battle-tactics-strategies

 The Tammachi System: Imperial Administration

 The Mongols were not merely raiders; they were builders of empire.
 Following the conquest, they established a sophisticated imperial administration known as the Tammachi system.
 A military governor, or Darughachi, was placed in the region to oversee the collection of taxes and the levy of troops.
 The local Georgian and Armenian nobles were integrated into the Mongol imperial structure.
 They were allowed to retain their lands and titles, but they were required to serve in the Mongol armies and provide supplies.
+The Tamgha (imperial seal) system was enforced, standardizing taxation and commerce across the empire.
+This was a form of brutal but efficient state-building.
+The Mongols were religiously tolerant, allowing the Georgian Orthodox Church and the Armenian Apostolic Church to operate freely, as long as they prayed for the Great Khan.
+This policy prevented the formation of a unified religious front against Mongol rule.

 The Region Under the Horse Lords

+The Caucasus became a vital bridge between the two great successor khanates: the Golden Horde in the north and the Ilkhanate in the south and east.
+The border between these two empires was roughly the Kura River, leading to numerous wars in the 13th and 14th centuries, most notably the Battle of the Terek River (1262) between Berke of the Golden Horde and Hulagu of the Ilkhanate.
+The local populations of Georgia and Armenia often found themselves caught between the demands of these two massive powers, forced to pay tribute to both and serve in their respective armies.
 Despite the intense initial destruction, a modified peace settled over the region.
 Trade routes linking the Black Sea to the Caspian Sea were reopened under strict Mongol enforcement.
 The Genoese and Venetian merchants established trading posts at Caffa and Tana, connecting the Caucasus directly to the markets of Europe and China.
-The famous Pax Mongolica allowed for a commercial flourishing that had not been seen since the height of the Roman era.
+The famous Pax Mongolica allowed for a commercial florescence that had not been seen since the height of the Roman era.

 Enduring Legacy

-The region’s military architecture was permanently transformed.
+The demographic impact of the Mongol conquests on the Caucasus was severe.
+The populations of Georgia and Armenia declined significantly due to the initial massacres and the subsequent heavy taxation.
+Entire cities, like Ani, never fully recovered.
+The region's military architecture was permanently transformed.
 Fortresses began to be built higher, with thicker walls and more complex defensive systems designed to withstand Mongol siege engines.
-The famous Svaneti towers in the high Caucasus were a direct response to the threat of a lightning-fast Mongol raid.
+The famous Svaneti towers in the high Caucasus were a direct response to the threat of lightning-fast Mongol raids.
 The Mongols also introduced new siege technologies to the region, employing Chinese and Persian engineers to build trebuchets and mangonels.